Berberism: The Foundation of NGOs in the 1960s

-The 1960s were important for the Amazigh because of the founding of a number of NGOs.
+The 1960s were important for Berbers because of the founding of a number of NGOs.
 In 1965 the "Moroccan Amazigh Cultural Movement" (MACM) was founded.
 The organization is a confederation of multiple (smaller) NGOs which banded together in order to better coordinate their actions.
 The organization has grown to include over 100 organizations in the 21st century.
 Another important organization is the "Association Marocaine de Recherche d’Échange Culture" (AMREC) which was founded in 1967.
 The association was formed by students and intellectuals in Rabat and Paris.
-AMREC was established in order to promote and preserve Amazigh culture and folk art.
+AMREC was established in order to promote and preserve Berber culture and folk art.
 The foundation of AMREC inspired many other associations to be formed.
 The NGOs were responsible for organizing a wide variety of events in Morocco.
-They range from: Amazigh festivals, handicraft workshops, folklore expressions to musical events.
+They range from Berber festivals, handicraft workshops, folklore expressions to musical events.
 The monarchy allowed these on one condition: the activities were not allowed to be political and could only be cultural expressions.
 The government subsidized some of the events as long as they adhered to the rules.

 The effects of the Berber Spring

 In 1980 the "Berber Spring" broke out in Algeria.
 The government of Hassan II saw the public disorder in Algeria and changed its course in order to avoid a similar event in Morocco.
-The result was that the years of 1980-1982 were characterized by an opening in political liberties for Amazigh expression.
+The result was that the years of 1980-1982 were characterized by an opening in political liberties for Berber expression.
 The activists were motivated by the new climate and formed many new cultural associations.
-The king also appointed two important Amazigh figures in high positions to show his new attitude.
+The king also appointed two important Berber figures in high positions to show his new attitude.
 Mahjoubi Aherdane was named the head of a newly formed cultural organization, the "Commission Nationale pour la Sauvegarde des Arts Populaires".
 Whereas Mohamed Chafik was similarly appointed as the head of the prestigious “Le Académie Royal”.
-Furthermore, the king approved the release of an Amazigh journal.
+Furthermore, the king approved the release of a Berber journal.
 A number of conferences were also held by the activists in which important new connections were made.
 One of the most important events was a conference at the "l’Universit éd’Ét éd’Agadir" in 1980.
 In this event it was decided to adopt the name "Amazigh" instead of "Berber".
 In 1982 most of the freedoms granted were retracted and the Years of Lead continued.